shivam-kumar123/realtimeChatAppClient2.0/README.md

 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.

-# License
-This project is licensed under the BSD 3-Clause "New" or "Revised" License.
+# BSD 3-Clause "New" or "Revised" License